ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

  - in-depth examination of real-time two-way interactive media, such as video conferencing; although this document touches lightly on topics related to this space, the intent is to let readers know that for more in-depth coverage, they should look to other documents, since the techniques and issues for interactive real-time two-way media differ so dramatically from those in large-scale one-way delivery of streaming media.
  - specific recommendations on operational practices to mitigate issues described in this document; although some known mitigations are mentioned in passing, the primary intent is to provide a point of reference for future solution proposals to describe how new technologies address or avoid existing problems.
- - generalized network performance techniques; while things like datacenter design and transit network design can be crucial dependencies for a performant streaming media service, these are considered independent topics better addressed by other documents.
+ - generalized network performance techniques; while considerations such as datacenter design, transit network design, and "walled garden" optimizations can be crucial components of a performant streaming media service, these are considered independent topics better addressed by other documents.
  - transparent tunnels; while tunnels can have an impact on streaming media via issues like the round-trip time and the maximum transmission unit (MTU) of packets carried over tunnels, for the purposes of this document, these issues are considered as part of the set of network path properties.

 It is worth pointing out explicitly because questions about "Web Real-Time Communication (WebRTC)" has come up often, that some WebRTC protocols ({{RFC8834}}, {{RFC8835}}) are mentioned in this document, including RTP, WebRTC's principal media transport protocol.
 However, (as noted in {{sd}}) it is difficult to give general guidance for unreliable media transport protocols used to carry interactive real-time media.